- Commanding a Turtle

 Figure 7.5 shows what I came up with; just an example...

 Timeout...
 Does this make sense?

-If this (defining and invoking procedures which have inputs) is even the least bit fuzzy, before moving on, check out the way procedure definition with an input is explained in the book: "Thinking About [TLC] Logo" by clicking on this link.
+If defining and invoking procedures which have inputs is even the least bit confusing, before moving on, check out the way procedure definition with an input is explained in the book: "Thinking About [TLC] Logo" by clicking on this link.

 In this lesson, you've learned how to extend the utility of procedures.
 You now know how to write procedures that can act differently; exactly what gets done depends upon the inputs ( parameters) that are provided on invocations.
 This is good for two reasons:

 - You can reduce the size of your programs.
 The shorter your programs are, the easier they are to read and understand, the less chance they have mistakes in them, and the less you have to type.

 - Your abstractions can be more powerful.
 Without inputs, a procedure does the same thing every time it is invoked.
 This is pretty limiting.
 But, with inputs, your procedures are much more flexible.

 Go to the Table of Contents